wkarnchanapee/billys-atp-journal/README.md

 I have felt this way a couple of times during a 50minute game of DotA where it's clear that we have lost but for some reason we're still sitting here.

+Abstract Classes - When you want a class's children to have to have a function or variable you can use the abstract keyword I think.

+Protected - once inside the child class, if you want to use inherited variables you need to make sure they are set to the right permission level.
+Protected level means that a class's child can get to that class's variables.

 # Week 8
 - Emotional Design